Rashnain/Discord-bots/server.pro/README.md

 You can install the needed packages by doing `pip install -r req.txt`.

-It depends on Firefox geckodriver, which can be found [here](https://github.com/mozilla/geckodriver/releases).
+It depends on Firefox and its driver, which can be found [here](https://www.mozilla.org/firefox/all/) and [there](https://github.com/mozilla/geckodriver/releases) respectively.

 You will need to extract the archive and put the driver in the same folder as `main.py`.